-THE history of New Zealand’s biggest touring car street race on the waterfront in Wellington is being celebrated in a brand new book due to be released in a few months’ time.
+THE history of New Zealand’s biggest touring car street race on the waterfront in Wellington is being celebrated in a brand new book that has been released today.

-V8 Sleuth is the Australian distributor for the new book, ‘The Wellington Street Races – A Definitive History of New Zealand’s Iconic Motorsport Event’, and it’s available to pre-order from our Online Bookshop here now.
+V8 Sleuth is the Australian distributor for the new book, ‘The Wellington Street Races – A Definitive History of New Zealand’s Iconic Motorsport Event’, and it’s available to order here now from the V8 Sleuth Online Bookshop.

 The Wellington street race ran as a 500-kilometre endurance event from 1985 to 1993 for touring cars and attracted the best drivers and teams from Australia, New Zealand and overseas.

 In fact, there were two races held in 1987, one being the round of the World Touring Car Championship.

 The Wellington street race was later re-born on a modified track in 1994 for a round of the Asia-Pacific Touring Car Championship for two-litre cars and the last event was held two years later in 1996 with a pack of 12 V8 Supercars from Australia.

 The last Wellington street race was won by Greg Murphy’s Holden Racing Team Commodore – hear Murph talk about it here in this V8 Sleuth Podcast Episode.

 All of the big stars competed in the Wellington street race over the years – Peter Brock and Allan Moffat won back-to-back races in 1986 and 1987 for the Mobil Holden Dealer Team, while the likes of Dick Johnson, Jim Richards, Mark Skaife, John Bowe, Larry Perkins took on world stars Emanuele Pirro, Joachim Winkelhock, Steve Soper, Klaus Ludwig, Klaus Niedzwiedz, Roberto Ravaglia and many more.